Mp3Robbo/QGIS_Raster_Snapping/README.md

 CAUTION: This is currently just a first pass, it will only work where
 1. The coordinate systems of the two tifs are identical
-2. The pixel sizes of the tifs are identical
+2. The pixel sizes of the tifs are basically identical

 ________________________________________